 Liam is almost four years old, and is completely blind due to a rare genetic condition called Norrie disease.
-He had little confidence in exploring his environment until his family received Yoda, a black Labrador from the Guide Dogs NSW/ACT Pets As Therapy program, in late 2012.
+He had little confidence in exploring his environment until his family received Yoda, a black Labrador from the Guide Dogs NSW/ACT Therapy Dog program, in late 2012.

 Julie, Liam’s mother, describes Yoda as her ‘third toddler’, and says Liam and Yoda have forged a special bond, even inventing their own game, similar to hide and seek.
 Yoda will lick Liam and run off, and Liam will find him.